• General info • Hotels • Things to do & See • Map • Members Photos (302) • Greeka Photos (25) • Reviews (2)

 Another quality choice for dishes of the local cuisine is the Premier restaurant, at the Argostoli harbor.
 The great thing about its ingredients is that all vegetables are produced on Premier's farm, by the organic farming method.
 The bread is also produced in its workshop and is baked daily.

-A family restaurant (taverna) that has a great view of the sea and the mountains, is the taverna Kiani Akti.
+A family restaurant (taverna) that has a great view of the sea and the mountains, is Kiani Akti.
 Its menu includes many traditional dishes, the most renowned being the delicious Kefalonian meat pie.

 John Marris 06 Jul 2022Wonderful piece of engineeringThis is a wonderful piece of engineering by the British.
 It needs a plaque erected to explain to tourists the history of the bridge.